Chapter 1 : Trails in the Dark

-The air was considerably cooler in the trees, so cold it actually hurt to breathe.
+The air was even cooler in the trees, so cold it actually hurt to breathe.
 I pulled my scarf up over my face, but even that didn't help the burning cold.
-Light was scarcely available, for the dense trees and their long branches blocked the moon's rays.
-I was careful to not step on the dribbles of blood, which lead deeper into the forest, away from the path Hagrid would normally take each morning (whichh was easy to distinguish as his foot prints here three times the size of mine).
-The trees grew closer together along the red trail, making it nearly impossible for me to step through without getting a twig and left-over fall leaves stuck in my hair or my robe caught on a branch.
+Light was scarcely available here, for the dense trees and their long branches blocked out majority of the moon's rays.
+I was careful to not step on the dribbles of blood, which lead deeper into the forest away from the path Hagrid would normally take each morning (whichh was easy to distinguish as his foot prints here three times the size of mine).
+The trees grew closer and closer together along the red trail, making it nearly impossible for me to step through without getting a twig stuck in my hair or my robe caught on a branch.

 I pushed forward, though, being careful not to lose vision of the bloody trail.
 At one point, when the clouds covered the moon and night became too overpowering, I was forced to dig into my pocket for my wand.

 As light flooded through the area from my wand, my heart dropped and the cold rushed deep into my bones.
-The trail had ended, and so did the foot prints.
+The red trail had ended, and so did the foot prints.

 I was puzzled.
 The area was completely deserted.
 I took a few steps backwards, looking for the prints that should have continued ahead of me.
 The person who should have been at the end of this trail appeared to have been lifted away.
-Something was not right.
+Something was not right here.

 I looked up into the branches, but the trees were so dense it was impossible to spot anything farther than the first few twigs.
-Whoever this person was either climbed up, or was taken up.
+Whoever this person was either climbed, or was taken up.

 An uncomfortable feeling dipped into the lowest points of my stomach.
 Was it possible for someone who was bleeding that badly to climb?